 Two observations led LaBerge in the late 1970s to develop morning napping as a method of lucid dream induction.
 First, he noticed that lucidity seemed to come easier in afternoon naps.
 The second suggestion same from several lucid dreamers who noted that certain activities during the night appeared to induce lucid dreaming.
 The diverse qualities of these interruptions: sex, vomiting, and pure meditation, piqued LaBerge's curiosity regarding what feature each might possess conducive to lucidity.
 The answer proved to be quite simple: wakefulness interjected during sleep increases the likelihood of lucidity.
 In fact, the nap technique, refined through several NightLight experiments, is an extremely powerful method of stimulating lucid dreams.
 The technique requires you to awaken one hour earlier than usual, stay awake for 30 to 60 minutes, then go back to sleep.
 One study showed a 15 to 20 times increased likelihood of lucid dreaming for those practicing the nap technique over no technique.
 During the wakeful period, read about lucid dreaming, practice reality checks and then do MILD as you are falling asleep.
 Lucidity Institute's training programs include this technique as an essential part of the schedule, one of the reasons why most participants have lucid dreams during the session.

 But why doesn’t mindfulness of sleep (or dreaming) wake you up?
-The quality of mind cultivated in sleep and dream yoga, and referred to in the quote above as “the best meditation” is a delicate, unobtrusive, and non-attached awareness of whatever is happening now.
+The quality of mind cultivated in sleep and dream yoga is a delicate, unobtrusive, and non-attached awareness of whatever is happening now.
 By its non-judgmental nature mindfulness is unlikely to cause arousal.
 This is the state of mind that must be developed by those interested in learning how to directly and consciously enter the dream state, a procedure known as Wake-Initiated Lucid Dreaming (or “WILD”), one of several methods of lucid dream induction we teach at the DAA program.

 It is also possible to be metaconscious of being asleep, and NOT dreaming.
 This is one of the sleep yoga goals and sometimes occurs following WILD procedures.
 Dreamless sleep, consciously experienced: Perhaps a way to die daily and still wake up in the morning.
 For a little more on the significance of this state, have a look at this 4 minute video.